antoineboquet/greek-conversion/README.md

   orthography: { whitespace: "collapse" },
 }); // ἄνθρωπος λόγος
 ```

-Accents, breathings, coronides, diaereses, explicit quantities, and iota
-subscripts are removed.
-Structural marks required to identify a letter are
-retained: `ē/ō`, `c̄/s̄`, and `ḳ` therefore remain distinct from
-`e/o`, `c/s`, and `k`.
-The helper accepts the same optional orthography
-settings as conversion functions and otherwise returns the canonical spelling
-of the selected format.

 Structural long vowels in transliteration use macrons by default (`η → ē`,
 `ω → ō`).
 The output policy can instead distinguish the raw Greek letter with a